 2 Main Health Benefits of fish for dogs

 A. Source of Omega 3 fatty acids.
-Omega 3 has beneficial effects through a dog’s different life stages.
+Omega 3 has beneficial effects throughout a dog’s different life stages.
 In puppies, Omega 3 can improve cognitive functions and learning abilities.
 Omega 3 is also known for its anti-inflammatory properties and therefore it is good to keep our dog’s joints in good condition, free from pains and stiffness throughout their lives.

 Fish?
 Yes!
 But what kind of fish?

 When selecting fish for your dog, remember that you want a fish that is high in Omega 3 and low in heavy metals such as mercury.
-This means, salmon, sardines and trout are good choices and tuna, halibut, swordfish, and sea bass will be poor choices (they can contain Omega 3, but the presence of mercury will outweigh any other benefit).
+This means salmon, sardines, and trout are good choices and tuna, halibut, swordfish, and sea bass will be poor choices (they can contain Omega 3, but the presence of mercury will outweigh any other benefit).

 Attention!